Pope voices ‘affection’ for Americans as he meets Blinken

 The audience in the Apostolic Palace “played out in a cordial atmosphere,” a Vatican spokesman, Matteo Bruni, said.
 “It lasted about 40 minutes, and it was for the pope, the occasion to recall his 2015 visit and to express his affection and his attention to the people of the United States of America.”

-Bruni was referring to the pontiff's U.S. pilgrimage, which included a meeting at the White House with then-President Barack Obama.
-Since then U.S. church hierarchy has been increasingly more polarized about U.S. politics and politicians.
+Bruni was referring to the pontiff's U.S. pilgrimage, which included a meeting at the White House with then President Barack Obama.
+In recent years, the U.S. church hierarchy has been increasingly more polarized about U.S. politics and politicians.

-Conservative U.S. bishops have been clamoring for clear directives against giving Communion to U.S. political figures who are Catholics and support women's right to abortion.
+Conservative U.S. bishops have been clamoring for clear directives against giving Holy Communion to U.S. political figures who are Roman Catholics and support women's right to abortion.
 Vatican teaching forbids abortion as a grave sin.
-This campaign has put the spotlight on Biden, a Catholic who has said while he personally opposes abortion he supports abortion rights.
+This campaign has put the spotlight on Biden, a Catholic who has said that while he personally opposes abortion, he supports abortion rights.

+Earlier this month, the U.S. churchmen decided to go ahead and craft a document laying out their line on the Communion-politician issue.
+Only a month earlier, Francis' top official on doctrinal orthodoxy had urged the bishops to think the matter through thoroughly and aim to keep divisions to the minimum.

-Francis hasn't weighed in publicly on the latest debate within the heavily polarized U.S. Conference of Bishops, although in 2015 he issued a letter expressing compassion to women over the agonizing choice they face over abortion.
+Francis himself hasn't weighed in publicly on the latest developments within the heavily polarized U.S. Conference of Bishops, although in 2015 he issued a letter expressing compassion to women over the agonizing choice they face over abortion.

 Blinken was the first high-level official of Biden's administration to have a private audience with the pontiff.